SolaceSamples/solace-samples-java-springboot/spring-boot-api-producer/README.md

 cd spring-boot-datamodel
 mvn clean install
 ```

-See the individual tutorials linked from
-the [tutorials home page](https://github.com/SolaceSamples/solace-samples-springboot/) for full details which can walk
+See the individual code samples linked from the [Springboot code samples home page](https://github.com/SolaceSamples/solace-samples-springboot/) for full details which can walk
 you through the samples, what they do, and how to correctly run them to explore Spring

 ## Exploring the Samples